kbranch/Magpie/README.md

 ## Contributing layouts
 Most of the layout definition happens in [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/).
 Simple changes can be done purely in the templates, but more complicated changes may involve Javascript or the item macro.
 Improvements and updates are always welcome.

+The item layouts are defined in [templates/mainitems](templates/mainitems) and [templates/dungeonitems](templates/dungeonitems).
+Each file is selectable from a dropdown in the settings pane.
+Contributions are welcome - send me a new template or make a pull request and I'll get it added!

-The item layout is defined in [templates/items.html](templates/items.html).
-The circle of dungeon items is currently separated out into [templates/dungeonItems.html](templates/dungeonItems.html). [templates/item.html](templates/item.html) contains a macro that abstracts away some of the details.
+[templates/item.html](templates/item.html) contains a macro that abstracts away most of the details.

-Locations for the map are stored in [static/js/locations.js](static/js/locations.js).
-There is an interface at the [/mapCoords](https://magpietracker.us/mapCoords) route to help manage locations without manual JSON editing.
+Check locations for the map are stored in [static/js/checkMetadata.js](static/js/checkMetadata.js), entrances are in [static/js/entranceMetadata.js](static/js/entranceMetadata.js), and connectors are in [static/js/connectorMetadata.js](static/js/connectorMetadata.js).
+There is an interface at the [/mapCoords](https://magpietracker.us/mapCoords) route to help manage locations without manual JSON editing, although it's often broken - I generally tweak it to do exactly what I need at the time.